 Choosing dog boarding kennels and daycare

-Since the law changed in October 2018, those running a licensed dog boarding kennel, home boarding business or doggy daycare (including people operating as part of a franchise) must now meet a new set of standards.
+Since the law changed in October 2018, licensed business in England involving animals – including those running a licensed dog boarding kennel, home boarding business or doggy daycare (including people operating as part of a franchise) – must meet standards for:

 These regulations focus on meeting the welfare needs of dogs and ensuring they're given the enrichment and company they need while they're boarding.